Today you learn about Commercial Mushroom Cultivation:

 - Cropping and harvest administration

 the mushroom growing process start form Spawn preparation

-Spawn is planting material for mushroom cultivation that is it is a seed of mushroom.
-For the preparation of mushroom spawn required greater technical skill & investment mostly mushroom spawn produce large institute.
+Spawn is planting material for mushroom cultivation.
+That is, it is a seed of a mushroom.
+The mushroom spawn preparation required greater technical skill & investment; mostly, mushroom spawn produces large institutes.

 mushroom grower import spawn from the renowned source